 Wasting the precious juice…making decisions when we don’t have to!

-There are many daily tasks that simply must be completed every day, in order to lead a healthy, productive, and responsible life.
+Many daily tasks simply must be completed every day, to lead a healthy, productive, and responsible life.
 Some examples would be showers, brushing teeth, preparing meals, and getting homework done.

 We could turn every single event in our child’s morning into a choice, of course.
 We could have them choose which clothes to wear, whether to dress before or after breakfast, what to have for breakfast, where to sit, what to watch, what snacks go in their lunch box, and so on.
 We can surround them with constant choice and decision-making.